LucHermkens/SpeedrunUtils/README.md

 - **Blindness on Join:** Players automatically receive blindness when joining before a run starts
 - **Timer Display:** Action bar shows elapsed time with milliseconds (MM:SS.mmm or H:MM:SS.mmm format) at the bottom of the screen, updating 10 times per second
+- **Splits:** Automatically records key milestones, broadcasts them to chat, and shows them on a sidebar scoreboard during the run
 - **Auto-Complete Detection:** Run automatically completes when:
   - The Ender Dragon is defeated
   - A player teleports through the End portal back to the Overworld